KarimElgammal/analytics_cup_research/docs/guide/reports.md

 For a forward archetype like Alvarez:

-> **Z. Clough** from Adelaide United emerges as the closest match with an 88.7% similarity score.
-His 50% danger rate indicates clinical finishing similar to Alvarez, though with fewer total entries (4 vs typical 8+).
+> **T. Imai** from Western United emerges as the closest match with a 96.5% similarity score.
+His exceptional separation (5.64m) and 40% danger rate mirror Alvarez's key traits of creating danger through intelligent movement rather than dribbling.
 >
-> The key difference between Clough and Alvarez lies in movement patterns.
-While Clough shows strong separation metrics (8.2m), his central percentage is lower than the archetype target, suggesting he drifts wide more often.
+> The key similarity lies in movement patterns.
+Imai consistently finds space away from defenders, a hallmark of the Alvarez archetype.
+His 0% central percentage suggests he operates from wide areas but still generates shooting opportunities.
 >
-> For further observation, **T. Payne** at 22 years old offers the best development potential despite a lower current similarity score.
-His high entry speed and willingness to attack centrally mirror Alvarez's profile.
+> For development potential, **K. Bos** at 23 years old offers interesting upside with similar separation values and emerging danger rate that align with Alvarez's profile.

 ## Customisation